 PGDay.EU 2009 in Paris is over.
-It was a very thrilling conference with many impressions and interesting talks.
-But in sequence.
+It was a very thrilling conference with many good impressions and interesting talks.
+But let’s stay in order.

-On thursday we helped preparing the conference, David already blogged about his experience with nerds and logistics.
-Oh, and if a french is telling you "in 200 meters" - never ever trust him.
-Multiply the number by 5 or 6, that's probably the correct distance.
-It's like "10 italian minutes" last year in Prato ;-) By the way, the shortest path to the restaurant (near the hotel) is not a short walk.
-No, it's a round trip using the Metro, followed by a longer walk including several "200 meters" units.
-That's the experience we gained on the way to the restaurant where everyone was meeting this evening.
+On Thursday we helped preparing the conference, David already blogged about his experience with nerds and logistics.
+Oh, and if a French is telling you “in 200 meters” - never ever trust them.
+Multiply the number by 5 or 6, that’s probably the correct distance.
+It’s like “10 Italian minutes” last year in Prato ;-) By the way, the shortest path to the restaurant (near the hotel) is not a short walk.
+No, it’s a round trip using the Metro, followed by a longer walk including several “200 meters” units.
+That’s the experience we gained on the way to the restaurant where everyone was meeting this evening.

-Friday started with hecticness: every visitor was to register, name tags was to cut out and assemble (yes, David, i will start even more in advance with the name tags next year ;-) ), find the fitting shirt for every visitor, and the rooms was to be prepared too.
-The conference itself started with an opening session by Magnus and Jean-Paul, followed by Simon's very promising talk, where he showed a short overview over the last 20 years and gave a view forward on his ideas for the next 20 years.
+Friday started hectically: every visitor had to register, name tags were to cut out and assemble (yes, David, I will start even more in advance with the name tags next year ;-) ), find the fitting shirt for every visitor, and the rooms was to be prepared too.
+The conference itself started with an opening session by Magnus and Jean-Paul, followed by Simon’s very promising talk, where he showed a short overview over the last 20 years and gave a view forward on his ideas for the next 20 years.
 I spent the forenoon on booth duty on the PGEU stand, until we got (about noon) the two long-missing parcels with elephants.
 I sent two boxes with elephants (using DHL) to Paris two weeks ago.
-On thursday, the online tracking told us: "delivery failed", which gleu solved by calling DHL and the France postal service several times on thursday afternoon.
-"Just in time" one might think, but actually i prefer two or three days in advance.
+On Thursday, the online tracking told us: “delivery failed”, which gleu solved by calling DHL and the France postal service several times on Thursday afternoon.
+“Just in time” one might think, but actually I prefer two or three days in advance.
 The 20 elephants found a new home in less than one hour.

-The lightning talks were very exhilarative.
-I remember (among others) Davids talk about Lolcats and how to do a lightning talk, as well as Gaviks talk - who wasn't there.
+The lightning talks were very funny.
+I remember (among others) Davids talk about Lolcats and how to do a lightning talk, as well as Gaviks talk - who wasn’t there.
 The talk was - in general amusement - given by Gregory (powerpoint karaoke anyone?).
-Last but not least there was the Thank You to everyone who helped making the PGDay such a great success, followed by the invitation to the netherlands next year (probably in Amsterdam, probably in october).
+Last but not least there was the Thank You to everyone who helped making the PGDay such a great success, followed by the invitation to the Netherlands next year (probably in Amsterdam, probably in October).